manwaring/lambda-wrapper/README.md

 interface SnsSignature {
   event: SNSEvent; // original event
-  message: any; // JSON-parsed message from event success(payload: any): void; // invokes lambda callback with success error(error: any): void; // invokes lambda callback with error }
+  message: any; // JSON-parsed message from event success(payload?: any): void; // invokes lambda callback with success error(error?: any): void; // invokes lambda callback with error }
 ```